Deep technical comparison

 Comis

-Built-in pipeline and DAG engines cover all use cases.
-No plugin marketplace needed.
-DAG mode uses SQLite with FTS5 for depth-aware hierarchical summarization (operational, session, phase, project memory levels).
-JSONL-to-DAG reconciliation for crash recovery.
+Built-in pipeline and DAG engines cover Comis's core context needs without a plugin marketplace.
+DAG mode uses SQLite with FTS5 for depth-aware hierarchical summarization and JSONL-to-DAG reconciliation for crash recovery.

 Lossless context (DAG mode)